 - Ensure all employees are committed to cleaning their desk phones and mobile phones.

-In summary, when the shelter-in-place directive is lifted or eased, there will be huge surge in moving activity in both the private sector and corporate relocation.
-Furthermore, it will be happening in the middle of the traditional busy summer season.
+In summary, when the shelter-in-place directive is lifted or eased, there will be a huge surge in moving activity in both the private sector and corporate relocation.
+Furthermore, it will be happening in the middle of the traditionally busy summer season.
 Be prepared now to have your moving partner in place and ready for the new norm.
 If you are planning to relocate, arrange to have a virtual survey conducted, and secure your dates now.